Northfear/OpenXcom-vita/README.md

 ### Mod support

-RAM is pretty limited on Vita, so there's a change that game would just crash with heavy mods installed.
+RAM is pretty limited on Vita, so there's a chance that game would just crash with heavy mods installed.

 ### Other